 - Autumn Solar

-Switching over your old pool lights is actually a fairly easy process – and you don’t even need to shell out for an electrician!
-Some basic tools (outlined below) and easy to follow steps below is all you need to add an oasis light and atmosphere to your next summer party.
+Switching over your old pool lights is actually a fairly easy process and you don’t even need to shell out for an electrician!
+Some basic tools and the easy-to-follow steps below are all you need to add an oasis of light and atmosphere to your next summer party.

 Basic hand tools required